Governance Without the Monolith

 - heroic intervention

-That is unmanaged variance.
+That is unmanaged variance with better branding.

 Pure agile governance often struggles in environments where integrated releases, shared environments, audit evidence, third-party systems, operational resilience, and regulatory expectations still matter.

-Financial Services cannot just hope team-level agility magically rolls up into enterprise readiness.
+Financial Services cannot hope team-level agility magically rolls up into enterprise readiness.

 Hope is not a control.